 BU’s Disciplinary Process

-If your allegation of sexual misconduct is against a Boston University student, the University will follow the procedures outlined in the Lifebook, which are summarized below.
+If your allegation of sexual misconduct is against a Boston University student, the University will follow the procedures outlined in the Student Procedures, which are summarized below.

-- The Deputy Title IX Coordinator in the Dean of Students Office (Judicial Affairs) will investigate the allegation.
+- The Office of Judicial Affairs will investigate the allegation.

 - The Dean of Students may take interim measures (discussed below) to stop the misconduct, as appropriate.